Kylezhk/twitch-stream-recorder/README.md

 ## Changed
 - Only Windows OS
 - No Log file
-- Refresh time = ASAP
+- Refresh time around a second
 - Date + time as file name
 - Fixed shell error
 - Namin1004 as target streammer